UW-POLS501/2018/content/_index.md

 3. Write clean, reusable, and reliable R code using current best practices
 4. Produce reproducible research using literate programming (R Markdown), version control (git and GitHub), and current best practices
 5. Explain the difference between descriptive, predictive, and causal statistical questions.
-7. Explain the difference between estimation and hypothesis testing that can be used to make causal claims from observational data, including
+7. Explain the difference between estimation and hypothesis testing that can be used to make causal claims from observational data
 8. Conduct, interpret, and communicate results from  t-tests, `$\chi^2$` tests, and linear regression.
-7. Explain limitations of causal inference using observational data and methods for making causal inference with observational data: selection on observables, difference-in-difference, before-and-after, regression discontinuity.
+7. Explain limitations of causal inference using observational data (selection on observables) and methods for making causal inference with observational data (difference-in-difference, before-and-after, regression discontinuity).
 10. Feel empowered working with data